wilfredoha/DevOps-Projects/LAMP/README.md

 ![Image](https://github.com/wilfredoha/DevOps-Projects/blob/48af1af6a84476647e212604261bed8c37839d79/LAMP/images/4.png)

-IMPORTANT – save your private key (.pem file) securely and do not share it with anyone!
+**IMPORTANT** – Save your private key (.pem file) securely and do not share it with anyone!
 If you lose it, you will not be able to connect to your server ever again!

 ![Image](https://github.com/wilfredoha/DevOps-Projects/blob/48af1af6a84476647e212604261bed8c37839d79/LAMP/images/5.png)